carissacecil/ClinicalCopilot.Idea/README.md

   - Crisis management and resource navigation
   - Continuing education tailored to practice needs
   - Processing countertransference and emotional experiences
   - Enhancing cultural competency and communication skills
-  - Treatment planning and progress notes
+  - Psychotherapy notes (solely therapist-facing)
-  - Streamlined insurance claim filing

 ### The Power of a Clinical Co-Pilot
 Imagine a tool that not only helps with administrative tasks but also elevates clinical practice by asking the right questions at the right time. **Co-Pilot** provides dynamic prompts like: